n3wscott/crossplane-runtime/pkg/external/README.md

 - `common`: Contains shared utilities and types used by both client and server implementations.
 - `client`: Contains client-side implementations for connecting to and communicating with external providers.
 - `server`: Contains server-side implementations for external providers.
-- `remote`: Legacy package for backward compatibility.
-New code should use the above packages directly.
+- `remote`: **(DEPRECATED)** Legacy package for backward compatibility.
+This package will be removed in a future release.
+All code should use the above packages directly.

 ## Common Package